-If you’re looking for a countertop material that’s sure to spruce up your home and way of life, look no further than marble and its multitude of variations.
+If you’re looking for a types of marble countertops that’s sure to spruce up your home and way of life, look no further than marble and its multitude of variations.
 This stone has the ability to bring a classy look anywhere it goes, and it automatically increases the resale value of your home when you install it.
 It’s the best of both worlds.

 Though marble may not be known for its extreme durability in the way that other natural stones are, its delicacy only adds to how precious of a material it is.
 And while it may need to be handled more gently than granite or quartzite, it’s not easily breakable.
 If you maintain a regular sealing schedule with your marble countertop and clean it with the correct materials (avoiding acidic cleaners at all costs), it should last you for years—maybe even decades.

 Here at Marble Unlimited, we consider ourselves experts on marble, and we want to share some of that knowledge with you in this article.
-Here we’ve compiled a list of our most popular styles of marble, along with a few details and facts on each.
+Here we’ve compiled a list of our most popular types of marble countertops, along with a few details and facts on each.
 Keep reading to learn more.

-The most common variant of marble is called Carrara, and coincidentally it’s also the most popular choice when it comes to kitchen and bathroom remodels.
+The most common marble countertop color is called Carrara, and coincidentally it’s also the most popular choice when it comes to kitchen and bathroom remodels.
 Not just with countertops, though—many of our customers also love Carrara-style marble for their walls and flooring too.

 Originally sourced from Italy in the regions of Carrara and Tuscany, this type of marble is typically white in color.
 Some gray and blue-gray options can also be found, and it’s known for its fine and feathery linear veining.